munarh/aws-bootcamp-cruddur-2023/journal/week1.md

 ### Verification image
 ![image of the frontend page](assests/frontend.png)

+## Create a Docker Compose File
+I created a Docker Compose File (`docker-compose.yml`) at the root of my project This file defines services each of the containers and how they shoul communicate to each other

 ## Document the Notification Endpoint for the OpenAI Document

 ### Verification Image